-The bioprinted prototypes showed that the dermal structure successfully served as a platform for HFDPC aggregation.
-In vivo like expression profile maintained during the experiment.
+Our prototypes showed that the bioprinted dermal structure successfully served as a platform for FDPC aggregation.
+In vivo like expression profile was maintained during the experiment.
 (Lost in 2D culture of dermal papilla cells).
-Polarization between the microwell and surface environment, indicating a dynamic environment.
-That the HFDPCs had a clear effect on the expression markers of HEKs, which exerted a pattern of markers only noted during co-culture with dermal papilla cells.
-Hair follicle-like structures, indicating that the model has the potential to modulate into a functional artificial fur /hair model.
-Furthermore a cruelty free model is established to bio print a combined fabric of fur and inseparably attached collagen.
+The polarization between the microwell and surface environment is indicating a dynamic environment.
+That the FDPCs had a clear effect on the expression markers of EKs, which exerted a pattern of markers, was only noted during co-culture with dermal papilla cells.
+Hair follicle-like structures are indicating that the model has the potential to modulate into a functional artificial fur /hair tissue.
+Conclusively a cruelty free model was established to bio print a combined fabric of fur and inseparably attached collagen tissues.

 FIG. 1: Day 33, bioprinted Follicle -staining of K75 (red) with nucleuses counter stained with DAPI (blue).
 Cluster rotated to illustrate the configuration in different angles.
 Scale bar 100µm.